GalaxyCong/HPMDubbing/README.md

 # Dataset

 [V2C-MovieAnimation](https://github.com/chenqi008/V2C) is a multi-speaker dataset for animation movie dubbing with identity and emotion annotations.
 It is collected from 26 Disney cartoon movies and covers 153 diverse characters.
+Due to the copyright, we can not directly provide the dataset, [see V2C issue](https://github.com/chenqi008/V2C/issues/1).

 In this work, we release the [V2C-MovieAnimation2.0]() to satisfy the requirement of dubbing the specified characters.
 Specifically, we removed redundant character faces in movie frames (please note that our video frames are sampled at 25 FPS by ffmpeg).